 Proven Firm Serves Clients In Union County

 In North Carolina, people charged with burglary and related crimes such as breaking and entering can face a range of penalties.
 Though distinctions may seem slight, there can be a big difference in the potential punishments, making it important to have skilled defense counsel.
-Founded in 1961, Huffman & Kendrick, PLLC is a Monroe law firm committed to protecting the fundamental rights of individuals in the Piedmont area.
+Founded in 1961, Law Office of Huffman & Kendrick, PLLC is a Monroe law firm committed to protecting the fundamental rights of individuals in the Piedmont area.
 Attorney Carol Huffman Kendrick is a dedicated advocate who has the knowledge and skill to take on prosecutors and adverse witnesses.
 Though the term “burglary” is sometimes misapplied to describe other crimes, it is defined as “breaking into and entering someone else’s residence at night and without consent, in order to commit larceny or a felony.”
 We’ll thoroughly review the facts in your case to giving you the best chance of demonstrating that the requisite elements do not exist for a conviction.

 Dedicated Advocate Investigates Relevant Facts To Provide The Best Defense